smithblack-0/WorkflowForge/docs/UserGuide/Overview.md

 Going forward it is important to keep the following terms in mind:

 - **Zone**: A region of tokens delimited by two special text patterns defined in the config (e.g., a [Prompt] to [Answer] span).
 Zones are the unit of tagging and extraction.
 Every block is made up of one or more zones.
+Note that the internal parser actually adds one more zone, but users should not need to worry about that.

-- **Zone Edge Pattern**: Special text patterns such as [Prompt] or [Answer] used to indicate the edge of a zone.
+- **Zone Pattern**: Special text patterns such as [Prompt] or [Answer] used to indicate the edge of a zone.
 These are not guaranteed to be single tokens.

 - **Block**: A full prompt sequence consisting of one or more adjacent zones (e.g., [Prompt]...[Answer]...[EOS]).
 All zones in a block are resolved before the block completes.
 The model may take over any time all original prompt text is exhausted, at which point it completes the remaining zones.